thorpj/puppet-jupyterhub/README.md

 `include ::jupyterhub` should be enough to get it up and running.

 ### Setup Requirements

 The module needs Python and Nodejs, both modules are listed in the dependencies.
-On CentOS, EPEL is needed if the boolean is set to `true`, but EPEL comes as a dependency of the stankevich-python module.
+On CentOS, EPEL is needed and comes as a dependency of the stankevich-python module.
+If you already have a local mirror or EPEL on the system, you can set the boolean to `false`.
+If there is no EPEL repo available, install will **fail**.

 ## Usage